 Besides the aesthetic negatives of a fat midsection, healthwise excess belly fat can increase your risk for heart disease, high blood pressure, and diabetes.
 You don’t want that.
-Follow these 10 Effective Tips For A Flat Belly and you’ll be heading in the right direction for a healthier lifestyle.
+Follow these 10 Effective Tips For A Flat Belly and you’ll also be heading in the right direction for a healthier lifestyle.

 Ideally you want to drink at least half your body weight in ounces of water.
 For a 130 pound female, that equates to 65 ounces of water.
 Spread it out throughout the day.
 As soon as you wake up, start your day with 8 ounces of water.
 Before each meal, drink another 8 ounces of water.
 Every hour, drink another 3-4 ounces of water.
 In the beginning you may feel like you’re running to the bathroom every time you take a sip, but that will go away.